KornelJanczak/audiophile-website/README.md

 For DEMO, use [Stripe Testing Cards](https://stripe.com/docs/testing)

 ## IMPROTANT !!!
-Unfortunetly, resend emial doesn't work without custom domain, if you want to test website with functions like: reset password without been logged or verify account by email you need to setup .env file by yor own resend api key
+Unfortunately, the resend email function is not operational without a custom domain, so I have included screenshots with the emails

 ## Test account
 - Login: test@example.com